Improving planning and MBRL with temporally-extended actions: Experiments

 First, we experiment in a planning regime where the agent has access to the exact dynamics function.
 In this setting, $A_{\tea}$ uses iterative primitive dynamics function (\Cref{alg:long_horizon_transition_function}) for planning.
 For experiments, we use the Mountain Car environment from Gymnasium \citep{kwiatkowski2024gymnasium}, a multi-hill Mountain Car environment from the Probabilistic and Reinforcement Learning Track of the International Planning Competition (IPC) 2023 \citep{ipc2023}, and the Dubins car environment from \cite{chatterjee2023disprod}.
 Then, we experiment in the MBRL setting where $\T$ and $\R$ are not known.
 In this case, we learn a temporally-extended model as discussed above, by interacting with the environment.
 We use Cartpole from Gymnasium and Ant, Half Cheetah, Hopper, Reacher, Pusher and Walker from MuJoCo \citep{todorov2012mujoco}.
 We run each experiment across 5 different seeds and aggregate the results.
+Full details of the experimental setup are given in \Cref{sec:hyperparameters}.

 The experiments are organized so as to answer a set of questions as outlined below.

 \textbf{Does planning with temporally-extended actions help?} Mountain Car has a sparse reward, requiring a large planning horizon to succeed.
 We compare the performance of $A_{\naive}$ and $A_{\tea}$ by varying the planning horizon.
 As shown in \Cref{fig:exp_perf_vs_depth}, $A_{\tea}(D_{\tea} \ge 4)$ solves the environment with a much smaller planning horizon than $A_{\naive}(D_{\naive} \ge 60)$.